Arts Program Planning

 - Be a full-time or part-time arts teacher at their school, or another teacher who practices arts integration.

-- Be able to attend after-school Arts Liaison Leadership Development sessions throughout the year.
+- Be able to attend after-school arts advocacy and leadership sessions throughout the year.

 - Be a strong leader with demonstrated ability to promote and plan arts programming at their school.